open-power/snap/hardware/README.md

 This will also build the software tools and the PSLSE which are required to run the simulation.

 Please refer to `$SNAP_ROOT/hardware/Makefile` for more supported targets like clean, gitclean, create_environment, ...

+## FPGA bitstream image update
+Please see [snap/hardware/doc/Bitstream_flashing.md](./doc/Bitstream_flashing.md) for instructions on how to update the FPGA bitstream image, build factory images and program cards from scratch.

 # Action wrapper